sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 completed or you issue a new command.
 Any saving throws caused by your automaton utilize your science save DC and your automaton gains a bonus to its attack and damage rolls equal to your Intelligence modifier.
 If your automaton is lost or destroyed, you can create a new one over the course of a long rest with 50 credits worth of replacement parts.

-**Hot-Swap.** Once between long rests you can spend one minute to make adjustments to an energy weapon using your engineerís toolbox.
+**Hot-Swap.** Once between long rests you can spend one minute to make adjustments to an energy weapon using your engineer√≠s toolbox.
 Select a damage type from the following list: cold, fire, force, lightning, radiant, thunder.
-The weaponís damage type changes to that damage type for 1 hour.
+The weapon√≠s damage type changes to that damage type for 1 hour.

 After 1 hour, the weapon breaks and cannot be used until you have completed a long rest.

 Emergency Fortifications

-At 10th level, using your engineerís toolbox, you can provide additional protection for you and your allies.
+At 10th level, using your engineer√≠s toolbox, you can provide additional protection for you and your allies.
 Choose one of the following options:

 **Carbon Lattice.** You have a small army of nanites which can produce walls of carbon fiber lattice in moments.
 You can command your nanites as an action to instantly build a wall in an area you designate within 120 feet.
 Between long rests, your nanites can produce a total of up to 100 feet of carbon fiber lattice.
 Each